SpatialMosaic: A Multiview VLM Dataset for Partial Visibility

-Additionally, there are task-specific filtering criteria such as selecting objects as target instances only if it is above the minimum occlusion threshold(e.g., above 0.4), and ensuring that the source instance is visible while the target instance is not visible in the selected query image.
+Additionally, there are task-specific filtering criteria such as selecting objects as target instances only if it is above the minimum occlusion threshold (e.g., above 0.4), and ensuring that the source instance is visible while the target instance is not visible in the selected query image.
 Collectively, these constraints substantially elevate the spatial complexity of the generated QAs; they reduce reliance on redundant visibility cues, force models to reason under minimal information with asymmetric view conditions, and require accurate spatial inference even when object instances exhibit no correlation under a single image.
 As a result, our QA set captures challenging real-world visibility patterns that conventional datasets fail to represent.

-{\textbf{Compute Relations.}} For spatial-relation tasks, we extract each object's 3D oriented bounding box and integrate it with camera coordinates to compute positional relationships along the X, Y, and Z axes in the specified image.
+{\textbf{Compute Geometric Quantities.}} To support both multiple-choice and numerical-answer tasks, we compute task-specific geometric quantities from the derived annotations, including 2D and 3D bounding boxes, visibility profiles, and camera parameters.
+For relation-based tasks, we transform each object's 3D oriented bounding box into the camera coordinate system and compare positional relationships along the X, Y, and Z axes.
 These relationships define the underlying reasoning context, allowing us to determine directional relations (e.g., "to the left side, above") between object pairs.
-The computed relations serve as ground-truth labels for spatial reasoning questions.